Brad-Smith-90/Pro-README-Gen/README.md

 -**Github:** [Brad-Smith-90](Brad-Smith-90)

-Thank you for using the Professional README Generator!
-I hope it helps you create clean and informative README files for all your projects.
+**Thank you for using the Professional README Generator!
+I hope it helps you create clean and informative README files for all your projects!**